retrieva/pficommon/README.rst

 - `./waf install` may fail with insufficient privileges.
 In doing so, it is necessary to grant necessary authority to su and sudo.
 - The path of pkg-config does not pass and there is a case that .configure of a project using pficommon does not pass.
-  - At that time, set environment variables with `export PKG_CONFIG_PATH = $ PKG_CONFIG_PATH: / usr / local / lib / pkgconfig` (example).
+- At that time, set environment variables with "export PKG_CONFIG_PATH = $ PKG_CONFIG_PATH:/usr/local/lib/pkgconfig" (example).
 - ↑ is an example at CentOS 7.
 In other environments the path may be different.
 Specify the location of the pkgconfig directory suitable for your environment.